-Maintaining the health and safety of every participating child/youth in CYS programs is of utmost importance.
-If a child/youth has a medical condition/diagnosis, such as allergies or asthma, that may require them to take medication while participating in an activity, a parent/guardian will be asked to complete a Medical Action Plan (MAP).
+Maintaining the health and safety of every participating child/youth in CYS Services programs is of utmost importance.
+If the child/youth has a medical condition/diagnosis, such as allergies or asthma, that may require him/her to take medication while participating in an activity, the parent/guardian will be asked to complete a Medical Action Plan (MAP).
 Medical Action Plans (MAPs, 7625-3 or Tool #2) are valid for one year or until notified of health status changes, based on the date signed by physician (MAPs) or APHN (7625-3, or Tool #2).
-This plan is completed by the child's/youth's health care provider to ensure CYS staff are aware of the proper medication and the necessary course of treatment for the child/youth.
+This plan is completed by the child's/youth's health care provider to ensure CYS Services staff is aware of the proper medication and the necessary course of treatment for the child/youth.